Miami Admission RequirementsOxford, Ohio

 What are the ACT requirements for prospective students to get into Miami?

-Admission data indicates that Miami regularly accepts students with ACT's of 26 and above.
-Successful applicants typically send ACT scores in the top 18 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 24 in some instances.
-Prospective students submitting an ACT composite of 28 or higher should be in the upper half of applicants - and students with a 31 and above have very competitive chances.
-Scoring well on the ACT is very important as 85 percent of applicants submit ACT scores to Miami University.
+Admission data indicates that Miami regularly accepts students with ACT's of 25 and above.
+Successful applicants typically send ACT scores in the top 22 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 22 in some instances.
+Prospective students submitting an ACT composite of 28 or higher should be in the upper half of applicants - and students with a 30 and above have very competitive chances.
+The school ranks #7 in Ohio for highest average ACT composite score.
+Scoring well on the ACT is very important as 82 percent of applicants submit ACT scores to Miami University.

 |ACT Score||Competitiveness||Admission Chances|

 You will need very good grades in high school to get into Miami University.
 The average high school GPA of the admitted freshman class at Miami University was 3.63 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Miami accepts 68% of students who apply.
+The school ranks #9 in Ohio for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Miami accepts 75% of students who apply.

 |3.50 to 3.75||21%||Avg +|